Los Angeles Car Accident Lawyers

-How long it will take to resolve any particular case depends upon the facts.
+How long it will take to resolve any particular case by either fair settlement or verdict depends upon the facts.
 In most cases, the attorney will set up medical treatment and then open up a claim and communicate to the insurance companies that the client is represented by counsel.
 Treatment must be completed usually before a settlement demand can be made because the insurance company will need to know the total amount of treatment received and the total cost.
 Sometimes a reservation for the cost of future medical treatment can be made.
 How long it will take to complete medical treatment depends upon the level of injury and the type of medical care needed.
 Once a settlement demand is submitted and an offer is made, it is up to the client whether to settle the claim or file a lawsuit.
 If the client decides to settle, it is usually only a matter of a few weeks to finalize settlement, pay medical providers and disburse the net settlement funds to the client.
 If the client decides to reject the settlement offer and go to litigation (i.e. file a lawsuit in court), it could take a minimum of a few months to upwards of a few years to resolve just depending upon how much the insurance company is willing to fight.
-A quality Los Angeles injury lawyer should be willing to take the car accident claim all the way through trial if necessary but, most cases resolve at some point during the litigation process.
+A quality Los Angeles injury lawyer should be willing to take the auto accident lawsuit all the way through trial if necessary but, most cases resolve at some point during the litigation process.

 Why Choose Los Angeles Car Accident Lawyers, Steven M. Sweat Personal Injury Lawyers, APC?

 If you or a loved one have been involved in a car accident due to someone else's negligence, we are here to provide you with the skilled legal representation you need.
 With our expertise, compassion, and unwavering dedication, our legal team of experienced car accident lawyers will fight for your rights and work tirelessly to secure the compensation you deserve.